Cyberbolt/CyberDB/README_EN.md

 # CyberDB

-CyberDB is a main memory database of Python.
-You can use  Dictionaries, Lists as data storage and it supports data persistence.
-Inter-process communication through Socket TCP has extremely high performance.
-In addition, you can customize your own data structure based on this module to support Gunicorn inter-process communication, distributed computing,  model deployment of machine learning, etc.
+CyberDB is a lightweight main memory database of Python.
+It can use Python's Dictionaries, Lists for data storage,build an efficient communication through Socket TCP, and provide data persistence.
+Developers can customize their own data structures based on this module, which is often used in Gunicorn inter-process communication, distributed computing, machine learning deployment and other fields.

 ### Installation

 Python version: 3.8 and above

-1.Enter the command window, create a virtual environment, and enter the following commands in turn
+1. Enter the command window, create a virtual environment, and enter the following commands in turn

 Linux and macOS: